ganjisaichandra/Bus-Route-and-Timing-Optimization/README.md

 ● Pie charts for crowding distribution (Low, Medium, High).
 ● Line chart for daily performance trends.
 ● Pivot tables for on-time performance by route and time window
+9. Recommendations:
+● Adjust Route D’s departure time 10 minutes earlier to reduce morning congestion.
+● Add one additional bus on Route C to handle excess crowding.
+● Combine Route B and E during off-peak hours for better resource utilization.
+● Introduce a live GPS tracking system for real-time delay alerts.
+10. Deliverables:
+● Cleaned the Excel dataset with 100 records.
+● Analytical dashboard displaying key trends and KPIs.
+● AI-based recommendation report for timing and route optimization.
+● Documentation summarizing the process, analysis, and future scope.
+11. Future Scope:
+● Integration with real-time GPS and IoT sensors for dynamic scheduling.
+● Development of a mobile application for students to track bus arrivals.
+● Machine learning-based prediction models to forecast crowding and delays.
+● Expansion of the dataset to include multiple institutions and time periods for better accuracy.
+12. Conclusion:
+This project demonstrates the power of data analytics in optimizing transportation systems.
+Through the analysis of simple bus operation data, we identified inefficiencies, proposed actionable improvements, and built a framework for AI-driven route optimization.
+Implementing these recommendations can lead to improved punctuality, reduced crowding, and enhanced commuter satisfaction.
+Prepared by: G. S. V. Sai Chandra
+Email: saichandra38ganji@gmail.com